 She didn’t leave me.
 She didn’t leave her children.
 She didn’t leave her grandchildren.
 She didn’t leave her friends.
 She didn’t leave.

-Evidence and experience has taught us that Lorna can do things from there.
-She is “solicitous for our welfare”, she “loves us now more than ever.”
-Her ability to” bless her family is uninhibited.”
-It is “her job to take care of her family.”
+Evidence and experience have taught us that Lorna can do things from there.
+She is “solicitous for our welfare,” she “loves us now more than ever.”
+Her ability to bless her family is uninhibited.
+It is her job “to take care of her family.”
 “Her desire for our well being is greater than that which we feel ourselves”.
 She has blessed her family in many ways and many instances.
 It has been remarkable.

-We have “stay tuned”, as President Nelson counseled his family at his daughters funeral.
+We chose to “stay tuned”, as President Nelson counseled his family at his daughters funeral.